2024-25 Edition

 Courses

 I&C SCI 3.
-Internet Technologies and their Social Impact.
+Computing Technologies and Their Social Impact.
 4 Units.

-Examines current Internet technologies and social implications at the individual, group, and societal level.
-Blogs, wikis, sharing of video, photos, and music, e-commerce, social networking, gaming, and virtual environments.
-Issues include privacy, trust, identity, reputation, governance, copyright, and malicious behavior.
+Examines current computing technologies and social implications at the individual, group, and societal level.
+Issues include privacy, trust, identity, reputation, governance, and malicious behavior, ethics, social justice, and culture and community.

 (III)

 I&C SCI 4.
-Human Factors for the Web.
+Designing Computing Technology for People.
 4 Units.

-Restriction: May not be taken for credit after IN4MATX 131.
+Restriction: I&C SCI 4 may not be taken for credit after IN4MATX 131.

 (II)